 Armstrong State sponsors a move-in volunteer program which involves faculty, staff and current Armstrong students.
 These volunteers will be assigned our available carts and you will gain their assistance throughout your move-in process.
 If you see someone in a bright gold shirt who is not assisting someone else, make sure you ask them for help!
 That’s why they are here.
 We encourage students who already own a moving cart to bring their own as our selection is provided on a first-come first-served basis which is limited.
 Make sure to have all of your financial affairs in order.
 Students who show large outstanding financial balances will not be permitted to move in until they have met with the appropriate student accounts and financial aid representatives.

 How do you cancel your housing contract?

 Complete a Cancellation and Intent to Vacate Form, submit it to us, and we will process your request.
-Please review our Important Dates for deadlines.
+Please review our the housing contract for deadlines.
 Remember that the housing academic year application is a full 1-year contract and that cancelling this contract will result in a $500 cancellation fee if you do not meet the applicable deadlines.